DeluxeDevModules/FlipFrenzy/README.md

 ------------

 ### Introduction
-FlipFrenzy is a Hypixel Skyblock mod designed to help you maximize your profits when auctioning and bazaar flipping.
-This mod provides a range of features to help you make informed decisions and streamline your workflow.
+FlipFrenzy is a Hypixel Skyblock Chattriggers Module designed to help you maximize your profits when auctioning and bazaar flipping.
+This module provides a range of features to help you make informed decisions and streamline your workflow.

 ### Features
 * Auction analysis: Get detailed information about the auction market, including demand, supply, and price trends.